-Dental Clinic I
+Dental Clinic Internship

-Practical experience in basic dental assisting procedures and exposure to patient management situations common to a general dental office.
-Students assist local dentists in the school clinic by carrying out necessary dental procedures on low income patients referred by social service agencies.
-Includes all areas of the dental office and includes routine rotations throughout each area utilizing necessary information in developing greater awareness of human dynamics.
-Assignments to local dental offices will be made to assist doctors providing actual experience in chairside assisting, laboratory procedure, and reception duties.
-Participation in a one-hour weekly seminar to share clinical experiences in front of the class.
-(16/0, 36 clinical hours, 72 coop hours) Prerequisites must be passed with a minimum grade of C-.
+Provides practical experience in basic dental assisting procedures and exposure to patient management situations common to a general dental office.
+Students assist local dentists in the school clinic by carrying out necessary dental procedures on low-income patients referred by social service agencies.
+All areas of the dental office are included in this phase of instruction and students will rotate on a routine schedule throughout each area utilizing information provided that is necessary in developing greater awareness of human dynamics.
+Students will participate in a weekly seminar.
+(12/0 and 36 clinical hours) Prerequisites must be passed with a minimum grade of C-.
 Prerequisites: DEA:203, DEA:250, DEA:310, DEA:410, DEA:511.
 Pre-/corequisites: DEA:261, DEA:321, DEA:418, DEA:601